CharlesWaylon/Anti_Money_Laundering/README1.md

 ## Summary

-The initial GNN stage of this project explored AML detection as an edge-classification problem on a transaction graph.
-Transactions were modeled as edges between accounts, enriched with temporal and transaction-type features, while nodes captured account-level behavior.
-The first saved training run shows validation F1 improving to roughly `0.62`, which makes this a promising early graph-based baseline for the broader AML modeling work.
+In this initial GNN stage of the project, I explored AML detection as an edge-classification problem on a transaction graph.
+I modeled transactions as edges between accounts, enriched them with temporal and transaction-type features, and used nodes to capture account-level behavior.
+The first saved training run shows validation F1 improving to roughly `0.62`, which made this a promising early graph-based baseline for my broader AML modeling work.